temporalio/edu-errstrat-java-code/demos/error-progagation/README.md

 only show the Python code.
 2. Review the stack trace in the terminal window that runs the Java Worker.
 You should see the stack trace from the Python Activity in the Java stack trace.
-3. Observe the stack trace from the Starter code.
+3. Observe the stack trace in the terminal window that runs Starter code.
 Note that it shows the messages from the failures from both the Java Workflow and Python Activity.
-4. Go to the Web UI.
-View the Event History and expand on the Failed events.
-You should see the stack traces.
+4. Go to the Web UI and click into the Workflow Execution named `errors-demo`.
+Scroll down and view the Event History and expand on the Failed events.
+You should see the stack traces within the history.
+In the final error, you will see the propagated errors from the Python Activity in the Java Workflow stack trace.
+This stack trace will be similar to what you observed in the Java Workflow Terminal stack trace.